Skip to main content

-Working while you study is a great way to earn extra money, develop your work-based skills and further enhance your experience in the UK.
+Working while you study is a great way to develop work-based skills, earn extra money and further enhance your experience in the UK.

 You will have to pay income tax if you earn more than a specified personal allowance in any tax year.
 You can find out more about personal allowances and income tax rates from HM Revenue & Customs.

 Employees and employers both pay National Insurance contributions, which help to fund contributory benefits, for example, the state pension and jobseeker's allowance.

 Your home country's tax authorities might expect you to file a tax return there, or to pay tax on your UK earnings.
 You should contact the relevant government department in your home country to check the rules about this.

 Your National Insurance number (NINo) is a unique personal number which is used to record your National Insurance contributions.
 You do not need to have a NINo before starting work, but you must obtain one when you get a job.

 You apply for a NINo by calling tel: 0800 141 2075 to make an appointment.
 Ask what documents you will need to bring to the appointment.
 You usually need to take your passport, payslips or a letter from your employer confirming that you will be working for them.

 Your appointment will take place at your nearest Jobcentre Plus office, or Social Security office in Northern Ireland.